 2020 Leadership Journey Project: Establishing an empowering, professional support structure and network for talented early and mid-career women (focus on women of color) to enhance organizational impact on global health outcomes.

-Dr. Date is a physician and epidemiologist by training; she has completed her medical training from Mumbai University, India in 2001 and obtained her Master of Public Health (MPH) degree from Columbia University (New York) in 2004.
-She is an alumni of CDC’s elite disease detective program, Epidemic Intelligence Service (EIS) – class of 2008 and authored/co-authored numerous scientific papers, book chapters, and reports.
+Born and raised in India, Dr. Date is a physician and epidemiologist by training.
+She received her medical degree from Mumbai University in India, obtained her Master of Public Health (MPH) degree from Columbia University in New York City, and is an alumnus of CDC’s elite disease detective Epidemic Intelligence Service (EIS) fellowship program (class of 2008).